mvallet91/digital-skills-demo/pages/content-overview.markdown

 date:   2020-04-19 12:02:16 -0300
 categories: design
 ---
-# DigitalSkills Developer and User Documentation
+# Digital Skills Developer and User Documentation

 **General information** on DigitalSkills can be found on the [Website of the DigitalSKills project](http://www.tudelft.nl/subsites/digital-skills/)

 This documentation (GitLab Pages) contains more **detailed information on the content** of the DigitalSkills materials, as well as technical details on how to start using it.

-This document has been generated using [Jekyll](https://pages.gitlab.io/jekyll).

-[Learn more about GitLab Pages](https://pages.gitlab.io) or read the the [official GitLab Pages documentation](https://docs.gitlab.com/ce/user/project/pages/).

 ---